 Georgia's Childcare and Parent Services (CAPS) program provides subsidized child care to low-income families in all of Georgia's 159 counties.
-The CAPS subsidy reimburses authorized child care providers up to a certain amount.
-Families that qualify for the CAPS program can choose their own child care provider.
-Most eligible families share in the cost of care by paying a fee based on their household income, family size, and number of children receiving subsidies.
-This fee is paid directly to the child care provider, and the fee amount that a low-income family must pay for child care varies across the state.
+CAPS works by reimbursing child care providers a percentage of a child's enrollment cost if the child qualifies for and receives CAPS subsidies.
+The amount that a low-income family must pay for child care varies across the state.

-To be eligible for a decreased family co-pay, a CAPS-eligible child must live in an E3Z county and be enrolled in a 1-, 2-, or 3-star Quality Rated child care program in the E3Z.
-One way to increase access to high-quality child care for children with high needs is to increase the number of high-quality child care programs available in the E3Zs.
-This means focusing on the child care programs that currently serve CAPS-eligible children but are only participating in Quality Rated and are not yet rated.
+Within the E3Zs, families receiving CAPS and attending a Quality Rated child care center are seeing their family co-pay decrease to one flat fee dependent on the provider's Quality Rated star level.
 Table 2 provides a breakdown.
-Eligible families attending a one-star Quality Rated center are paying a co-pay of \$15 per child per week; eligible families attending a two-star Quality Rated center are paying a co-pay of \$10 per child per week; and eligible families attending a three-star Quality Rated center are paying a co-pay of \$5 per child per week.
+Eligible families attending a one-star Quality Rated center are paying only \$15 per child per week; eligible families attending a two-star Quality Rated center are paying only \$10 per child per week; and eligible families attending a three-star Quality Rated center are paying only \$5 per child per week.

 Families do not need to take any extra action to receive this benefit.
 Child care providers, on the other hand, need to be Quality Rated, serve CAPS-eligible families, and be located in one of the twelve E3Z counties.
 The benefits began July 1, 2015, and will last for the duration of the RT3-ELC grant.
-Comparisons between the state and the zones, in regards to the Tiered Family Co-Pay program, cannot be made because the strategy is only being applied within the E3Zs.